havardh/workflow/packages/workflow-wm-html/Readme.md

-# wm adapter for osx windows manager
+# wm adapter for html

-This package contains the wm adapter for the osx windows manager.
+This is a Proof of Concept for running workflow in the browser.
+This package both ensures that dependencies in the main packages are kept to a minimum and will serve as a basis in a possible [online demo](../workflow-web) of workflow.